Buying Out An Ex-Partner

-Can you just "take over" the home loan?
+Can’t I just "take over" the home loan?

-You will need to refinance the loan to a new loan that is solely in the name of the person who will retain ownership of the property.
+You’ll need to refinance the loan to a new loan that is solely in the name of the person who will retain ownership of the property.

 It is quite common for people going through a divorce or separation to miss some of the payments on their mortgage.

 In some cases, this is a result of disputes over who should pay, and in other situations, it is due to emotional turmoil that may cause people to forget about the repayments entirely.

 Unfortunately, some lawyers actually recommend that their clients refrain from making mortgage repayments during a divorce!
 This is because they believe that the ex-partner is likely to get a larger share of the equity in the property and so any payment on the home loan is money down the drain!

 While this advice makes sense from a legal point of view, the partner that buys out the other partner will have difficulty applying for a home loan to complete the settlement, as they do not have a perfect repayment history on their current home loan.

 Most lenders require a six month history of perfect repayments before they will refinance your loan.

 Can I get approved if my loan is in arrears?